Arazsh/Cat-or-Dog-Transfer-Learning/README.md

 ## Preparing the train and test sets with ImageDataGenerator

 In the Next step, ImageDataGenerator with flow_from_directory is utilized to generate the train and validation data for the model.
-To improve the accuracy of the model and to reduce the overfitting issue, image augmentation was used for training set.
+To improve the accuracy of the model and to reduce the overfitting issue, image augmentation was used for the training set.
+After defining the train and test sets, the model is fitted for 20 epochs.
+The model reaches to about 97% of accuracy for both training and validation sets within 20 epochs.

+## from google.colab import files
+To test the model for images out of the dataset, a section in the notebook is provided to upload images and predict if they belong to Cat or Dog classes.
+I tested the model for 15 cat and 15 dog random natural images and the prediction was correct in all cases.
+However, it should be noted that the images had low complications for the model.
+In other words, the images were straightforward cat or dog images.